OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

+#### Overview

+Common wisdom suggest to save as little sensitive data as possible on permanent local storage.
+However, in most practical scenarios, a least some types user-related data need to be stored.
+For example, asking the user to enter a highly complex password every time the app is started isn't a great idea from a usability perspective.
+As a result, most apps must locally cache some kind of session token.
+Other types of sensitive data, such as personally identifyable information, might also be saved if the particular scenario calls for it.

-This vulnerability occurs when sensitive data is not properly protected by an app when persistently storing it.
+A vulnerability occurs when sensitive data is not properly protected by an app when persistently storing it.
 The app might be able to store it in different places, for example locally on the device or on an external SD card.
 When trying to exploit this kind of issues, consider that there might be a lot of information processed and stored in different locations.
 It is important to identify at the beginning what kind of information is processed by the mobile application and keyed in by the user and what might be interesting and valuable for an attacker (e.g. passwords, credit card information, PII).

 Consequences for disclosing sensitive information can be various, like disclosure of encryption keys that can be used by an attacker to decrypt information.
 More generally speaking an attacker might be able to identify this information to use it as a basis for other attacks like social engineering (when PII is disclosed), session hijacking (if session information or a token is disclosed) or gather information from apps that have a payment option in order to attack and abuse it.